Psychology 391SC : Scientific Studies of Consciousness

 Read this carefully.
 Ask if there is any part you do not understand.

-There will be a midterm exam during the semester and a final exam at the end.
+There will be two exams during the semester and a final exam at the end.
+You will need to be in class to take the exams.

 The exams will cover both material from class and material from the reading.